hybridly/hybridly/docs/guide/exception-handling.md

 In a local environment, even when using `HandlesHybridExceptions`, Laravel's exception handler keeps behaving as usual.

-To work on `renderHybridResponse`'s implementation or simply preview the error page, you may override the `$skipEnvironments` property.
+To work on `renderHybridResponse`'s implementation or simply preview the error page, you may use the `$skipEnvironments` property.
 By default, it's set to `local` and `test`, but you may change it to your needs:

 ```php
 class Handler extends ExceptionHandler